oberstet/SRDP/eds/README.md

 which then specifies a vector of elements that is prefixed with an integer field (little endian) containing the length of the vector that follows:

     | length N (uint16) | float[0] | float[1] | ... | float[N - 1]

+> Note that since SRDP register are limited to 64k octets in length, the only useful integer types are `uint8` and `uint16`.
+>

 In this type system, Unicode strings are specified as vectors of the scalar `char`: